EM-Robinson/Powershell-Practice/README.md

 # Powershell-Practice
-Miscellaneous scripts I have written to help practice PowerShell.
+Miscellaneous scripts and excercises I have done in my free time to help practice PowerShell.